OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     aligns with Hyphodontia quercina in Index Fungorum [if:298799], not Malacodon candidus [if:505193].
 [Not a great example because a later heuristic would have gotten it.]
 The synonymy is via GBIF.)
-    (Example: IRMNG Pulicomorpha, a genus, matches NCBI Pulicomorpha, a genus, not GBIF Pulicomorpha, a suborder.
-    Both taxa are insects.)

  1. Prefer to align n' to n if they overlap.
     Stated a bit more carefully: if n' has a descendant aligned to